codefresh-io/onprem/restore/README.md

-# Backup Codefresh Onprem Using Pipeline
+# Restore Codefresh Onprem Using Pipeline

 Codefresh on-prem restore can be done using Codefresh pipeline that will fetch the archived restore artifact and restore each data layer.